-If you’re abused either physically or verbally this is harassment.
-If you are harassed and you believe it is due to age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex or sexual orientation then this is hate crime.
+Physical or verbal abuse is harassment.
+If it is due to your age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex or sexual orientation, then it is a hate crime.

 It is important to tell someone if you believe that you are experiencing hate crime.
 We can offer you support and practical advice, and we may be able to take action against the person harassing you.